NaturalAutomatics/MetaTemp/MetaTempUnit/Hardware/library/KelvinVR/src/README.md

 ## Methods

 ### Initialization
-- `begin(int bitRate = 9600)`: Initializes the KelvinVR system.
-Default baud rate is 9600 if not specified.
+- `begin(int baudRate = 115200)`: Initializes the KelvinVR system.
+Default baud rate is 115200 if not specified.

 ### Thermal Control
 - `startCooling(int intensity)`: Starts cooling at the specified intensity (0-255).